 Guest post by Bobby Owsinski of Music 3.0

 Regardless of how much talent you may have, unless someone hears about what you’re doing you’ll end up creating in your bedroom your whole life.
 One of the keys to getting ahead for many of us is by networking.
-While this comes easy and natural for some, others find it unbelievably difficult, but you might not find it so challenging after reading following list from my upcoming book The Music Business Advice Book.
-It provides an outline for effective social networking.
-They 10 rules are:
+While this comes easy and natural for some, others find it unbelievably difficult, but you might not find it so challenging after reading following list from my book The Music Business Advice Book.
+It provides an outline for effective personal networking.

 1. Go places where you can meet players or people who can help.

-2. Keep it casual and don’t come off as a stalker.
+2. Keep it casual and don’t come off like a stalker.

 3. Be memorable.